Yes, the assessment is free to Entergy New Orleans residents.

 There is a limit of 30 bulbs per home to be installed in high-usage areas, this includes candelabra bulbs for chandeliers.
 LEDS can only be installed to replace incandescent bulbs.

-Yes, landlord authorization is required in order to participate in the HPwES and Income-Qualified Weatherization Programs.
-If your home contains two or more electric meters under one roof or you live in an apartment complex you are eligible to participate in the multifamily program.
+Yes, landlord authorization is required in order to participate in the HPwES and Income-Qualified Weatherization offerings.
+If your home contains two or more electric meters under one roof or you live in an apartment complex you are eligible to participate in the multifamily offering.

 All recommended follow-ups measures are based on an incentive provided by Entergy New Orleans.
 Should the recommended work exceed the incentive amount, an out-of-pocket expense will be charged to the customer.
 The customer will be notified of the out-of-pocket expense amount by a trade ally assigned to the home prior to work being done on the home.
 Customers can refuse any recommendations at any time.

 Gas heated homes are eligible for the assessment and certain follow-up measures.
 Gas heated homes are not currently eligible for insulation and air sealing.
 Energy-saving aerators and showerheads are only available for customers with electric water heaters.

 – LEDs use up to 90 percent less energy and can save an average of $80 in energy costs over their lifetime compared to traditional incandescent bulbs.
 A popular residential option, ENERGY STAR light-emitting diodes, or LEDs, can be installed in bathrooms, permanent fixtures, ceiling fans, chandeliers and other high-usage areas.

 – Faucet aerators use up to 55 percent less water than traditional 2.2-gallons-per-minute (gpm) faucets, which can reduce water and sewer costs, as well as the amount of energy used to heat the water.*